davidviva/DataAnalysisPython/Final/README.md

       &emsp;![](https://github.com/davidviva/DataAnalysisPython/raw/master/Final/output/Analysis2/screenshot of csv files/occupation_count.png)

 ### Analysis3:
-  1.aim: calculate the average rating of each movie and sort it by men and women, then compare the rating of men
-  &emsp;and women, find the most disagreement movies
+  1.problem: This part we want to see some differences between male and female.
+So I calculates the average rating of each movie and sort it separately by men and women, then compare the ratings of men and women, find the most k disagreement movies
-  2.process:
+  2.args input:
+      &emsp;(1) the filter threshold, we will filter movies that don't have enough rating numbers;
+      &emsp;(2) number k, we will show top k movies that female like while male don't, and top k movies that male like while female don't
+  3.process:
       &emsp;step1: use argparse to get the input(the threshold of fillter data, and the topk number)
       &emsp;step2: load data: load the user_ratings table
       &emsp;step3: use pivot table to calculate average rating of each gender and group by movie title